Here's just a small sampling of what we do.

 Water is essential to all living things.
 In Homacho, Ethiopia, villagers have had to walk miles to collect water and carry it back to their homes in five gallon jugs which weigh over 40 pounds when full.
 Typically, the physical burden of water hauling primarily falls on the girls and women of the village.

-In Homacho, most children attend schools where the dirt floors were covered with cow manure each Friday in an attempt to minimize dust in the classroom.
-To date, Friends of Homacho has poured 38 concrete floors in four different schools to replace dirt floors.
-Additionally, we've provided 32 chairs with cushions, and tables to seat 32 teachers for lunch as part of a remodeling project in a local school.
+In and around Homacho, most children attend schools where the dirt floors were covered with cow manure each Friday in an attempt to minimize dust in the classroom.
+To date, Friends of Homacho has poured 77 concrete floors in seven different schools to replace dirt floors.
+They include:

-Our most recent trip and medical mission to Homacho, Ethiopia, occurred in May and June 2017.
-This was our first medical mission to Homacho and our medical team worked at the clinic with the village doctors for two days.
+Our first medical mission to Homacho, Ethiopia, occurred in May and June 2017.
+Our medical team worked at the clinic with the village doctors for two days.
 While we were there, we bought an expensive antibiotic for the clinic as well as a battery-operated otoscope and fetal Doppler monitor and provided 120 birthing kits and 250 doses of Erythromycin to the clinic and midwives delivering babies throughout the village.

 It was during this first medical visit that we discovered that vitamin A deficiency is a serious public health problem in Ethiopia.
 Vitamin A deficiency is the leading cause of preventable blindness in children worldwide.
 Many children become blind every year because of vitamin A deficiency and half of these children die within a year of losing their sight.